 Norene is a singer, teacher, and choral conductor with a Bachelor of Music (Performance) from the University of Manitoba and a Master of Music (Performance) from the University of Arizona.
 She is originally from Winnipeg and has taught voice/choral music and music theory at various institutions including Penticton Academy of Music, Algoma University College and Conservatory, the Universities of Manitoba and Arizona, Mennonite Brethren and Steinbach Bible Colleges.
 She has also worked as a festival adjudicator, a workshop clinician, and as a performer and vocal/stage director with various theatre companies in Manitoba, Ontario, and BC.
 Currently, she has a private voice studio in Kelowna.

 While Norene’s main outlet for creative expression has always been in music, over the years she has developed skills in other areas that ultimately brought her to KAS, where she has had the opportunity to create, play, and teach since 2008.
 She has been involved in over 25 productions both on stage and off.
-This involvement includes three seasons as head of the set décor department, the creation of specialty props and costumes for main stage and student productions, as well as music directing for Sweet Charity and the student production of Les Misérables.
+This involvement includes three seasons as head of the set décor department, the creation of specialty props and costumes for main stage and student productions, as well as music directing for main stage and student productions.
 As a performer at KAS, Norene has done many productions.
-Favourite roles include Bloody Mary in South Pacific and Molina’s Mother in Kiss of the Spider Woman.
+Favourite roles include Bloody Mary in South Pacific, Golde in Fiddler On The Roof and Molina’s Mother in Kiss of the Spider Woman.

 Ros is well known and loved in Kelowna and the Okanagan Valley as a distinguished pianist, vocal coach and music director who has participated in the 'musical' fabric of the valley for over 20 years.
 Hailing from Portland, Oregon, Ms. Frantz, the piano soloist, concert artist, vocal coach and accompanist has earned accolades in music since she was twelve.
 She began her career playing the Mozart concerto no. 21 (Elvira Madigan) with the Portland Junior Symphony.
 In following appearances, at the ages of 16 and 17, she played the Schumann concerto and the Rachmaninoff third with the Portland Symphony.